DHI/react-components/packages/icons/README.md

 This package is created using [TypeScript](https://www.typescriptlang.org/) and [Yarn](https://classic.yarnpkg.com/en/).

-# The flow of adding a component
+# Adding an icon

-We are aiming for making it as easy as possible for a component to be added to the icons.
+We are aiming for making it as easy as possible for more icons to be added.
 However, the component needs to fulfill some minimum requirements:

-* [x] The icon implements an element of the [DHI Design Guidelines](https://www.figma.com/file/pSfX5GNsa6xhKGbi3DWQtn/DHI-Official-Guidelines) or is otherwise generic enough in functionality and close enough to the DHI CVI that it is likely to find reuse in other projects.
+* [x] The icon is generic and close enough to the DHI CVI and is likely to find use in multiple projects.
-* [x] The component needs to be reviewed by at least one of the maintainers.
+* [x] The icon needs to be reviewed by at least one of the maintainers.

 Look up the [repository guidelines](./docs/CONTRIBUTING.md) for a more technical explanation.